-Committed to a more ambitious circular economy, Ecomaison keeps a close eye on developments in the French reuse market.
-It was therefore natural for Ecomaison to work with Circana to create the Used Toys and Games Barometer, after two years of analyzing the sector.
-As Matthieu Goutti points out, "this barometer helps us to build a development strategy for the reuse of toys and games.
-In this fast-growing market, it's important to know what's happening in terms of volumes, value and consumer trends."
-In 2024, for example, the market grew by 23% in value and 20% in volume.
+Committed to a more ambitious circular economy, Ecomaison closely monitors developments in the secondhand market in France.
+It was therefore a natural step for Ecomaison to collaborate with Circana on the Secondhand Games and Toys Barometer, following two years of analysis of this sector.
+As Matthieu Goutti points out, “This barometer helps us develop a strategy for expanding the reuse of games and toys.
+In this rapidly growing market, it is important to understand trends in terms of volume, value, and consumer behavior.”

 While the growth of the second-hand market affects many sectors, such as textiles and electronics, it is essential to better understand the specificities of the second-hand toy and game market, as well as the new expectations of consumers.
 This is exactly what Ecomaison is looking for in this barometer: to track the determinants of this new form of consumption for these products every year with Circana.

-Matthieu Goutti points out that Ecomaison already invests heavily in supporting solidarity-based reuse for the market's historical players - resourcerie, recycleries and associations - with a dedicated fund. " Our aim with this barometer is to find other tools and growth vectors, so that as many toys as possible find a second life with new families", he insists.
+Matthieu Goutti points out that Ecomaison is already investing heavily in supporting socially responsible reuse through a dedicated fund, benefiting the long-standing players in this market—reuse centers, recycling centers, and nonprofit organizations.“The goal now with this barometer is to also identify other tools and growth drivers so that as many toys as possible can find a second life with new families,” he insists .

-Why have Ecomaison and Circana pooled their expertise to produce this barometer?
+Why did Ecomaison and Circana join forces to produce this barometer?

 Ecomaison is the guarantor of collection, recycling and best practices in terms of managing the second life of toys and games.
 As the eco-organization that sets the course, it wanted to have a global vision of the second-hand toy and game market.
 At Circana, as a toy market panelist, we had an interest in tracking new consumer trends, complementing our analyses of the new toy market with those of second-hand toys.